Make0930/Machine-Translation-Model/README.md

-# Machine Translation Model based on encoder + decoder + attention
+# Machine Translation Model based on Encoder + Dcoder + Attention

 ## 1. Introduction
 There are 2 models based on encoder-decoder structure.
 And they are uesd for French-English translation tasks.